dhannawat/Udacity-CloudDevOps-Module2/README.md

 ##### 3. Test out the application
 Output parameter was provided. (appending the http) - To test out go to http://Udagr-WebAp-1EPM4BSG5RC4P-2006087772.us-east-2.elb.amazonaws.com
-I will delete the stack on 3/30/2020, to stop incurring the cost.
-Thereafter the Url will not work.
-Thanks